tenstorrent/tt-metal/README.md

 For Grayskull:

+- At least 1 unharvested E150 attached to a PCIe x16 slot
 - TTKMD (Tenstorrent kernel-mode driver) v1.20.1
 - ``tt-flash`` 2023-06-28
 - ``tt-smi`` tt-smi_2023-06-16-0283a02404487eea or above

 For Wormhole B0:

+- At least 1 N150 or N300 attached via PCIe
 - TTKMD (Tenstorrent kernel-mode driver) v1.20.1
 - ``tt-flash`` 2023-03-29
 - ``tt-smi`` tt-smi-wh-8.4.0.0_2023-06-29-96bed10da092442c or above